s2t2/tweet-collection-py/README.md

         }
     ]

+### Sendgrid API Credentials

+> If you don't care about sending notification emails, skip this section.
+Otherwise set the `WILL_NOTIFY` environment variable to "True" and continue...

+[Sign up for a SendGrid account](https://signup.sendgrid.com/) and verify your account, as necessary.
+[Create an API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions, and set it as the `SENDGRID_API_KEY` environment variable.

+Finally set the `FROM_EMAIL` and `TO_EMAILS` environment variables to designate sender and recipients of error notification emails.

-##### Seeding Topics
+### Seeding Topics

-Create a topics CSV file at "data/topics.csv", and insert / modify contents resembling:
+To specify the list of keywords and phases to filter, create a topics CSV file at "data/topics.csv", and insert / modify contents resembling:

     topic
     impeach